uiuc-bdeep/Housing_Discrimination_Pollution_Exposures/README.md

 - toxic_discrimination_data.dta: experimental data set that includes information from 19 ZIP codes drawn at random from the set of high emissions markets.
 - ACS_population.dta: 2016 ACS block group data on renters
 - Potential_zips.csv: 111 ZIP codes that are above the 80th percentile of TRI stack air releases
+- zipcodes.zip shapefile of US ZIP codes from the US census (must be unzipped before running files)

 Code files: